json420/degu/doc/rgi.rst

         'body': <file-like request body>,
     }

-To clarify things with a specific application example, this simple WSGI
+As RGI doesn't aim for CGI comparability, it uses shorter, lower-case keys (for example, ``'method'`` instead of ``'REQUEST_METHOD'``).

+To further compare and contrast, this more realistically complex WSGI
 application:

 >>> def wsgi_app(environ, start_response):